Max Muncy Player Props: Dodgers vs. Reds

 Max Muncy At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 154th, his on-base percentage ranks 79th, and he is 18th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 154th, his on-base percentage ranks 81st, and he is 18th in the league in slugging.

-- He has homered in 14 games this season (25.9%), leaving the park in 8% of his plate appearances.
+- In 25.5% of his games this year, he has hit a long ball, and 7.9% of his trips to the plate.

-- Muncy has driven home a run in 23 games this year (42.6%), including more than one RBI in 14.8% of his games and producing three or more of his team's runs on five occasions..
+- In 43.6% of his games this season, Muncy has tallied at least one RBI.
+In eight of those games (14.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- In 28 of 54 games this year, he has scored, and nine of those games included multiple runs.
+- He has scored in 29 of 55 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.